alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 (Last updated: 2018-07-31)

+## Motivation

+I wrote this article to capture a perspective on dataframes that I think most Python developers -- especially data scientists -- overlook.

+Working closely with data often lends itself to tight coupling to the structure of that data.
+With this comes messy, brittle code.

+I advocate that there is a better way; a way that promotes modular, flexible, and testable code; a method where we can automate away the boring parts and think clearly about the problem at hand.

+The core idea is to promote re-use of logic through composition.
+To this end, we treat functions as data.
+We must also try as much as possible to abstract away the unessential details of each operation.

+I'm getting ahead of myself.
+It's better to *show* rather than *tell*.
+Let's explore the thought process of refactoring the standard process for querying data in Pandas.

+## The Conventional Way

 The Pandas documentation explains the similarities between their API and SQL for querying tabular data.
 A SQL query with a compound `WHERE` clause, for instance, can be expressed as follows: